DrChainsaw/NaiveGAflux.jl/README.md

 swapB = vertices(modelB)[4]
 newA, newB = swapsame((swapA, swapB))

-# It returns vertices of a new graph in order to be compatible with mutation utilities
+# It returns vertices of a new graph to be compatible with mutation utilities
 # Parent models are not modified
 @test newA ∉ vertices(modelA)
 @test newB ∉ vertices(modelB)